bennieboj/BlishHud-Mounts/README.md

 - The keybind itself
 - `module keybind` behaviour
   - `radial` (see [radial-settings](#radial-settings)
-  - `default` always use the same mount.
+  - `default` always use the same action.

 #### Display the module on the loading screen
 Either display or not display the module on the loading screen.

 #### Mount automatically on the same mount when using a loading screen.
 Keep track of which character is mounted on which mount and re-apply this afterwards.
+Only applicable on mounts, since for other things we cannot determine if it's in use via the API.

 #### Out of Combat queuing